pivotal/docs-platform-automation/docs/inputs-outputs.md

 autoapprove (list):
 signup redirect url (url):
 ```

+### installation

+The file contains the information to restore an Ops Manager VM.
+The `installation` input for a opsman VM task expects to have a `installation.zip` file.

+This file can be exported from an Ops Manager VM using the [export-installation][export-installation].
+This file can be imported to an Ops Manager VM using the [import-installation][import-installation].

+!!! warning
+    This file cannot be manually created.
+It is a file that must be generated via the export function of Ops Manager.

 ### Ops Manager config
 The config for an Ops Manager described IAAS specific information for creating the VM -- i.e. VM flavor (size), IP addresses